March of the Iron Will: Background

-Mechanized column
+On morning of April 15, the Eritreans managed to rapidly capture Dessie with the help of supply drops from the air force, but were ordered to wait for the rest of the Italian army to catch up.
+While Badoglio was busy gathering all the available motorised vehicles in Eritrea, the work of the engineers and the 1st Army Corps to complete the road between Amba Alagi and Korem continued without stopping, and, thanks to the incessant work of around 50,000 men, on 17 April the road connecting Asmara and Dessié could be considered completed and it was therefore possible to begin to have the 1,785 motor vehicles that had been recovered flow to Dessié to form the motor convoy requested by Badoglio.

-Because of the lack of resistance between Dessie and Addis Ababa, Badoglio risked a spectacular advance with a "mechanized column" for propaganda purposes.
-In 1936, "mechanized" meant infantry transported in a variety of commercial cars and trucks.
-"Motorized infantry" is a more appropriate term for Badoglio's column.
+Meanwhile, contradictory reports were reaching the headquarters regarding the size of the Abyssinian troops deployed between Dessié and the capital.
+According to some estimates, it was believed that between 20,000 and 40,000 armed men could meet and block the passage, but Badoglio, convinced of the disintegration of the Ethiopian armies and strong in the experience accumulated in the battles of the previous month, was of the opinion that there were no serious obstacles along the 400 km of road that separated the former headquarters of Haile Selassie from Addis Ababa.
+Firm in his convictions, Badoglio broke the ice and on the 20th, using 12 Caproni 133s, he transferred the entire general staff from Enda Iyesus to Dessie and on the 23rd he issued the final orders, personally assuming command of the column.

 Thanks to the organizational genius of a Quartermaster-General Fidenzio Dall'Ora, Badoglio's "mechanized column" came together in Dessie between 21 and 25 April.
 Dall'Ora was able to organize the most powerful "mechanized" column to appear on an African road up to that time.
 In addition to 12,500 Italian troops, the column included 1,785 cars and trucks of all makes (Fiats, Lancias, Alfa-Romeos, Fords, Chevrolets, Bedfords, and Studebakers), a squadron of light tanks (L3s), eleven batteries of artillery, and aircraft.
 Special vehicles carried 193 horses so that when the column arrived at the gates of Addis Ababa, the Marshal and his staff could leave their cars and ride in triumph on horseback.